Building an AI Chatbot With LangChain: Practical Developer Guide

 - An OpenAI API key (or Anthropic, Google, etc.)

-- Basic familiarity with async Python
+- Basic async Python familiarity

 pip install langchain langchain-openai langchain-community faiss-cpu python-dotenv fastapi uvicorn